Stop the stigma. Get the facts.

 Why is ART adherence important?

 Taking your antiretroviral therapy (ART) regimen as prescribed is very important.
 Being adherent involves taking the correct dose at the correct time and as directed (e.g., with or without food).
 Taking ART as prescribed keeps the right amount of the drug in your body, which is needed to achieve and maintain a low viral load.
-If you do not take ART as prescribed, drug levels will decrease and the virus will start replicating, ultimately leading to an increase in your viral load.
+If you do not take ART as prescribed, drug levels will decrease, and the virus will start replicating, ultimately leading to an increase in your viral load.
 Also, sticking closely to your ART schedule will help prevent drug resistance.

 Taking ART daily may take time to get used to, especially if you have not previously taken medications on a regular basis.
-Creating a daily routine (e.g., taking ART immediately upon waking up each morning or after feeding your pet) or using reminders (e.g., set up an alarm on your smartphone) may help you remember to take your HIV medicine as prescribed.
+Creating a daily routine (e.g., taking ART immediately upon waking up each morning or after feeding your pet) or using reminders (e.g., setting the alarm on your smartphone) may help you remember to take your HIV medicine as prescribed.
 If you are worried about missing a dose or taking ART with other medications, you may want to use a pillbox to organize your pills.
 You will also have to plan ahead if you are going away for a few days to ensure you have enough pills until you return home.

 What are the goals of ART?